unt-libraries/untl-metadata-documentation/docs/guides/photos.rst

 -   Is there anything taking up a large amount of space (e.g., left/right side of the image, foreground/background, etc.)?

-    -   It is generally helpful to focus on anything that is the focus of the image, but most of the time there should also be at least a brief mention of anything else (e.g., something partially visible on one side of the photo, something in the background, etc.)
+    -   It is generally helpful to mainly describe anything that is the focus of the image, but most of the time there should also be at least a brief mention of anything else (e.g., something partially visible on one side of the photo, something in the background, etc.)
     -   What else is visible around the people, buildings, etc.?